Justsmtp/Alx_DjangoLearnLab/django_blog/README.md

 ✅ Anonymous users can view posts but cannot create, edit, or delete ✅ Navigation links work correctly between pages

+💬 Comment Functionality
+Add Comment: Logged-in users can add comments to any post from the post detail page.

+Edit Comment: Users can edit only their own comments.

+Delete Comment: Users can delete only their own comments.

+Visibility: All visitors can read comments, but only authenticated users can post.

+Permissions: Enforced using Django’s built-in user authentication and ownership checks.

 🖥 Running the Project
 Clone the repository